HCESrl/vue-responsive-image/README.md

 - More sophisticated options for different breakpoints and different ratios
 - Automatic lazy loading using the Intersection Observer API
-- Integration with some routine to produce the images with server-side routines according to the plugin's logic
+- Integration with some routine to produce the images with server-side tools according to the plugin's logic
 - A more thorough unit test suite
 - Switch to a single 'config' parameter?
 Not sure if it's needed